“A Fool with a Tool is Still a Fool”

 A Case in Point

-Microsoft SharePoint is a collaboration and content management system offered from Microsoft in either the 2007 server version or a beta 2010 version.
+Microsoft SharePoint is a collaboration and content management system offered from Microsoft in either the 2010 server version or a 2013 version.
 SharePoint supports integrated search in a web-based collaborative environment.
 SharePoint’s software elements include collaboration functions, process management and document-management.
 SharePoint can be used to host shared workspaces such as wikis and blogs.

 Navigating the SharePoint options can be challenging.
 Therefore, Microsoft offers a guide to help figure out which SharePoint products and services you need.
 The Microsoft SharePoint website provides resource to learn about SharePoint through books, whitepapers, and formal training courses.
 But how many organizations actually have or hire an expert to figure out how to implement this great tool for their needs?

-Because SharePoint can be pricey for small organizations, WarePrise offers some thoughtful comments in their article, “A simple comparison between Alfresco (a freeware content management system) and SharePoint”.
-For what it is worth, they continue to use SharePoint to meet their needs.
+Because SharePoint can be pricey for small organizations, Verónica Meza T offers a thoughtful comparison in the article, “The two main alternatives to SharePoint: Nuxeo and Alfresco”.
 CMS Wire shares comments and insight in using SharePoint in “The Future of SharePoint Project Management”.

 What do you need to do?